-This kind of torture can even lead to temporary insanity; there was a case of someone who shot and killed a noisy neighbor (who wouldn't stop playing loud music).
+Noise can even lead to temporary insanity; there was a case of someone who shot and killed a neighbor who wouldn't stop playing loud music.

 In front of a judge, emphasize the facts below and say that the law should take them into consideration because they make all the difference:

 If the noise is coming from a neighboring public place, like a park, you can ask the city hall (who probably administers it) to make specific changes to the park, like dismantling the park furniture (like tables) around which the noise makers gather.
 If the city hall doesn't respond to your request (check the legal time limit in your country) or refuses to make the changes you requested, you can try suing them for facilitating the noise and therefore your suffering.